Ally Invest Cash-Enhanced Managed Portfolios Expert Review

 - The Ally Bank tie-in is tough to beat.
 Hands down, it’s one of the very best online banks available.

-- 24/7 customer service is a welcome bonus.
+- Seven day per week (7am to 10pm EST) customer service is a welcome bonus.

 Ally Invest Robo-Advisor Cons

-- There are lower fee stand-alone robo-advisors with more features.
+- For those investors who opt-out of the free management in exchange for a lower cash allocation, there are lower fee stand-alone robo-advisors with more features.
 Betterment and Wealthfront charge just 0.25%.
 Among competing large broker robo-advisors, Charles Schwab Intelligent Portfolios has no management fee at all.

 - The Ally Managed Portfolios doesn’t have its own app, but is part of the Ally Invest app.

 How Ally Managed Portfolios Compares

 Ally Managed Portfolios Robo-Advisor vs. DIY Self-Directed Investing